 False positives are possible

 It’s possible to experience a false LH surge on an ovulation test, due to small LH peaks before the big kahuna.
 This is especially common among women with PCOS, so if you’re one of those special ladies, make sure to talk to an RE in addition to tracking at home, so you can get your timing totally right.

 The ovulation test may not show a surge

 There’s also a chance you may not experience a positive ovulation test at all.
-While this can be super discouraging (we know—we’ve been there), take action.
-Chat with an RE if you think there’s a chance you aren’t ovulating, and hopefully he/she can get you back on track.
+While this can be super discouraging, take action.
+Chat with an RE if you think there’s a chance you aren’t ovulating, and hopefully you can get back on track.

 That said, it may be in your best interest to continue testing at home vs. only relying on doctor’s visits and bloodwork.
-You may have just had a very quick LH surge, and the ovulation test could have missed it.
-And while there’s definitely such a thing as information overload, ovulation kits can help you learn more about your cycle.
+While there’s definitely such a thing as information overload, ovulation kits can help you learn more about your cycle.
 That knowledge is invaluable.